norskeld/homebrew-tap/README.md

 > **Note**
 >
-> To avoid problems, use fully-qualified names, e.g. `brew install norskeld/tap/<formula>`.
+> To avoid problems, use fully-qualified names, e.g. `norskeld/tap/<formula>`.
 Otherwise you can install something else from `homebrew/core` tap, which has the priority when homebrew looks up for a formula to install.

 ```bash
 # Fine: